Media Loan Policies and Procedures

 Checking Out Equipment

 Equipment is only checked out during posted Media Loan hours.
-The normal loan period is two to three days.
-Shorter term loans (24-hour) may be required for expensive and specific equipment.
-Some high use equipment may only be borrowed for a day.
-Low use items may be checked out for up to a week or longer.
-Occasionally, Media Loan staff may have to reduce the length of a reservation period due to equipment shortages.
-Anything borrowed on Friday or Saturday is normally due the following Monday.
-Media Services facility keys are only checked out for 24-hours and cannot be renewed.
+The normal loan period is 7 days.
+Long term loans may be prearranged with faculty.
+Shorter term loans may be required for expensive, limited or high use equipment.
+Media Services facility keys are only checked out 1 to 2 days and cannot be renewed.
 Large orders of video, audio and/or film equipment should be checked out at least one hour before closing.
 We reserve the right to refuse last-minute checkouts.

-During the academic year, equipment is available from the first day of each quarter until the first day of evaluation week.
-During evaluation week, equipment is available only for evaluation purposes.
+During the academic year, equipment is available from the first day of each quarter until Wednesday of evaluation week.
+All equipment used during the quarter must be turned in evaluation week.
+During evaluation week, equipment can only be checked out for evaluation purposes not for production.

 Checking In Equipment